normanchingcuanco/ltfi-app/README.md

 CLOUDINARY_API_SECRET=your_cloudinary_api_secret
 ```

+Important: the `MONGODB_URI` here is separate from whatever is set on Render — they are two independent copies.
+If the Atlas database password is ever reset, **update it in both places**, or one environment will start failing with `bad auth: authentication failed` while the other keeps working.
+If the local network blocks SRV DNS lookups (common on restrictive/corporate networks), use the non-SRV connection string format from Atlas's "Connect" screen (toggle off "SRV Connection String") instead of `mongodb+srv://`.

 These same `CLOUDINARY_*` values also need to be set as environment variables on Render for the deployed backend — `.env` is gitignored and never reaches production on its own.

 The frontend's Cloudinary cloud name and unsigned upload preset are set directly in `frontend/app/(tabs)/progress.jsx` as `CLOUDINARY_CLOUD_NAME` and `CLOUDINARY_UPLOAD_PRESET` constants, since unsigned uploads are safe to expose client-side.